Dates of the 2022 meetings of the Bridekirk Parish Council

 Locations of village housing are detailed via the links below:-

-The recent new housing developments will be included on the plans in the near future when the addresses are finalised.
+The recent new housing developments have been included on the plans.

 In 2001 Margaret and the late John Thorpe produced a footpaths map of the parish of Bridekirk.